Jessime/MazeDay2017/src/binball_game/README.md

 ## About

-Score as many points as possible by keeping the ball in play and scoring special bonuses.
+Score as many points as possible by keeping the ball in play and collecting as many coins as you can.
 In binball, the ball eventually falls into a bin.
 When this occurs, a note sounds, and the player has a small amount of time to hit the corresponding key to set the ball back into play.
 If the player fails to do so, the ball falls through the bin and a life is lost.

 ## Usage